atelier-saulx/based/selvad/README.md

 - `src/` contains sources for the main executable (event loop and module loader)
 - `modules/` contains sources for loadable modules (selva)
-- `lib/` contains libraries that can be used in modules (util, deflate, jmalloc)
+- `lib/` contains libraries that can be used in modules (e.g. util, deflate, jemalloc)

 Some directories may have a subdirectory called `fuzz/`, that's for fuzzers (using LLVM LibFuzzer).